 Get a paper towel, fold it into a medium size rectangle then dampen it.
 Put the seed under the first layer and put the whole lot into a small plastic bag (Ziploc sandwich bag is good).
-Label the bags with the kid’s names so they can monitor the growth of their seed.
+Label the bags with their names so they can monitor the growth of their seed.
 Close the bag and put it into a kind of dark place, but accessible to the kids so they can watch their seeds grow.
 Remember to keep them damp.

 11) Pass the Story

 Get the kids to sit in a circle and play ‘Pass The Story’!
 This is a fun way for kids to flex their creative muscles.
-It’s a fun and interactive group story-telling game in which one person starts the story and the next person continues on until everyone has added their piece of the story.
+It’s a fun and interactive group storytelling game in which one person starts the story and the next person continues on until everyone has added their piece of the story.

 How to Play ‘Pass The Story’-